 5 – Simply Amazing: Loved the style and the content; added significant value to me, and will be one I re-read.

-4 – Very Good: Engaged with the majority of the content and found some fantastic nuggets all throughout.
+4 – Very Good: Engaged with most of the content and found some fantastic nuggets throughout.

 3 – Good: Had a great chapter or two; overall was average.

 2 – Ok: Had one or two things that I resonated with or found helpful; as a whole was just so-so.

 1 – Pass: My time was better spent elsewhere.

 Wild Goose Chase by Mark Batterson